 Synergies with other institutional projects

-LeAP has connections and interdependencies with other projects taking place across the University, in particular Modernising Administration for Students (MAfS).
+LeAP has connections and interdependencies with other projects taking place across the University, in particular the Student Engagement and Attendance Monitoring (SEAM) and Management Information (MI) projects under the Modernising Administration for Students (MAfS) banner.
 LEaD, IT and Student & Academic Services are working together closely to ensure that requirements and objectives across all areas are included.